 Clauses 3.6.1 and 3.6.2 of the NER require AEMO to calculate, annually, intra-regional loss factors and inter-regional loss factor equations, respectively, for a financial year, and publish the results by April 1.
-Clause 3.6.2A requires AEMO to prepare load and generation data for the purposes of the calculation of to calculate the MLFs.
-Clauses 3.6.1(c), and 3.6.2(d), (d1) and (g) and 3.6.2A(b) of the NER require AEMO to detail the methodology to be used in these calculations.
+Clause 3.6.2A requires AEMO to prepare load and generation data to calculate the MLFs.
+Clauses 3.6.1(c), 3.6.2(d), (d1) and (g) and 3.6.2A(b) of the NER require AEMO to detail the methodology to be used in these calculations.